JoBurgard/joburgard-website/README.md

 Built with SvelteKit and Tailwindcss.

 ## License / Unlicense
-This is free and unencumbered software released into the public domain. (see LICENSE file)
+This is free and unencumbered software released into the public domain.
+(See license file.)